The ultimate guide to maximising your chances of getting tickets to Glastonbury Festival

 Consider going for the coach ticket package.

 Your initial inkling might be to just try and buy the standard weekend ticket and figure out the logistics of getting to the festival later, but we say, why not try for both sales and increase your chances of bagging a ticket?

 Yes, you might not be able to take as many beers with you on the bus as you would if you were travelling by car, but… hey, skipping the drive on that journey back will be well worth it, wouldn’t it?!

 Work as a team: All for one and one for all.

 Generally speaking, one person can normally book up to a maximum of 6 tickets per order.
 That means you can put each and every one of your team members to work towards bashing those laptop keys in pursuit of the desired golden ticket, and by doing so hopefully increase the likelihood of Glastonbury glory by 6 fold.

 Once you’ve got your A-team of Glasto-goers assembled, make sure you are prepared; Set up a Facebook / WhatsApp group or any other instant messenger group chat and make sure you are all a member of the group.
 That way, you’ll be able to communicate with each other and exchange details (registration number and postcode) in an easy and efficient manner.

-PLEASE NOTE: If you’re trying for Glastonbury tickets in the spring resale (usually April, but could also be March) – in previous years, rather than being able to purchase 6 tickets per order (like in the October sales), only 4 tickets per transaction were able to be purchased for General Admission tickets, and coach package tickets were limited to 2 tickets per transaction.
+SIDE NOTE: If you’re trying for Glastonbury tickets in the spring resale (usually April, but could also be March) it is worth noting that in previous years, rather than being able to purchase 6 tickets per order (like in the first wave of ticket sales), only 4 tickets per transaction were able to be purchased for General Admission tickets, and coach package tickets were limited to 2 tickets per transaction.

 Make sure you have all your (and your mates’) registration details at the ready.